port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

 For example, say you want to manage your `package.json` files in Port.
 One option is to create a `manifest` blueprint, with each of its entities representing a `package.json` file.

-:::info Note
+:::info Search Type
-The `file` kind adheres strictly to [GitLab's Advanced Search type](https://docs.gitlab.com/ee/user/search/advanced_search.html#:~:text=Advanced%20search%20is%20based%20on,Projects/), so results will match its specific format and limitations.
+The `file` kind follows  [GitLab's Advanced Search type](https://docs.gitlab.com/ee/user/search/advanced_search.html#:~:text=Advanced%20search%20is%20based%20on,Projects/) with strict adherence to its syntax, limitations, and capabilities.
 :::

 The following configuration fetches all `package.json` files from "MyRepo" and "MyOtherRepo", and creates an entity for each of them, based on the `manifest` blueprint: